 We all have to deal with the unexpected, but an unexpected financial event is especially stressful.
-If you have a financial emergency, you may need to take out a loan.
+If you have an issue you may need to take out an emergency loan in Nigeria.
 That emergency may be due to a personal issue or a business challenge.
 If you encounter some difficulty securing a traditional loan from a bank or credit union, you may need to look to other options; consider a firm that offers alternative lending.

 Common Financial Problems